-Regarding VMS, only Chinese Taipei and the European Union, among the applicants, have advised the Director, in accordance with Resolution C-04-06, of their progress in implementing the resolution on the establishment of a vessel monitoring system (Document IATTC-73-13).
+Regarding VMS, Belize, Canada, Chinese Taipei and the European Union have advised the Director, in accordance with Resolution C-04-06, of their progress in implementing the resolution on the establishment of a vessel monitoring system.

 iv.
 Respond to alleged violations of IATTC measures by its vessels, as determined by the appropriate bodies, and communicate to IATTC the actions taken against the vessels